 Scott Muldoon is a game designer and Japanese-English translator living in Astoria, New York.

 Scott has been designing games since he was five, and possibly earlier, but Tenka was his first published design (Northwest Passage being rejected all-round).
 Scott's design aesthetic is to bake in emergent narrative using mechanics that cleave to the processes being modeled; also, throwing loads of dice and blowing stuff up.
 He expects to die in the first reel of his zombie apocalypse movie, providing the emotional impetus for his wife Amy to make it to the chopper.
-He will be survived by his adorable son Miles and his unbelievably ponderous game collection.
+He will be survived by his adorable son Miles and his somewhat reduced but still rather ponderous game collection.

 • Cataclysm: A Second World War (2018) A game of grand strategy in the 1930s and 40s, designed with William Terdoslavich, published by GMT Games.